SeaOfNodes/Simple/chapter02/README.md

 Our lattice elements can be one of three types:

-* the highest element is "top", denoted by T.
+* The highest element is "top", denoted by T; assigning T means that the Node's value may or may not be a compile time constant.
-* The lowest is bottom, denoted by ⊥,
 * All elements in the middle are constants.

-Assigning ⊥ means that the Node's value is known to be not a compile time constant, whereas assigning T means that the Node's value may be some (as yet) undetermined constant.
-The transition of the Node's type can occur from T to some constant to ⊥.
+* The lowest is "bottom", denoted by ⊥; assigning ⊥ means that we know that the Node's value is **not** a compile time constant.

+An invariant of peephole optimizations is that the type of a Node always moves down the lattice.

 In later chapters we will explore extending this lattice, as it frequently forms the heart of core optimizations we want our compiler to do.

-There are other important properties of the Lattice that we discuss in [Chapter 4](../chapter04/README.md), such as the "meet" operator and its rules.
+There are other important properties of the Lattice that we discuss in [Chapter 4](../chapter04/README.md) and [Chapter 10](../chapter10/README.md), such as the "meet" and "join" operators and their rules.

 ## Nodes Pre Peephole Optimization